Drug Programs Prove More Effective Than Jail

 Long-Term Recovery Rarely Begins in Jail

-The clear majority of men and women who are in long-term recovery have done so through drug programs and other 12 step based institutions.
+The clear majority of men and women who are in long-term recovery have done so through drug programs and other 12 step-based institutions.
 If sending people to jail was the best way to help them stay sober, more people would be sober.
 The H.O.P.E. program is the first of its kind to treat drug abuse as a disease and not a crime.
-The first of its kid to take drug addicts of the street and put them directly into a drug rehab.
+The first of its kind to take drug addicts off the street and put them directly into drug rehab.
 It is so simple, it’s a shame it hasn’t been thought of sooner.
 It’s a shame that more cities do not employ this tactic.
-By treating alcoholics and drugs addicts as sick and suffering human beings and helping them get in to drug programs you are making an investment in their future and the future of the community.
+By treating alcoholics and drug addicts as sick and suffering human beings and helping them get into drug programs you are making an investment in their future and the future of the community.
 When you send drug addicts to jail, you just have drug addicts waiting to get out.